akshithabardewar/Image-Gallery/README.md

 # Image-Gallery
-Desingn an image gallery using HTML and CSS layout use Java Script for navigation add hover effects and smooth trasitions ensure responsive design for different screen sizes Bonus:Add images
+Desingn an image gallery using HTML and CSS layout use Java Script for navigation add hover effects and smooth trasitions ensure responsive design for different screen sizes Bonus:Add image
-# CodeAlpha Image Gallery

 ## Overview
 This project is a simple and interactive Image Gallery developed using HTML, CSS, and JavaScript as part of the CodeAlpha Frontend Development Internship.